Your Ultimate Guide to Working from Home: Tips, Tricks, Home Office Design

 It is also good to give yourself a view.
 If your home office is near a window, you can take a quick break and stare at the trees outside your window to help you clear your mind and rest your eyes from staring too much at the computer screen.

 2. Consider painting your walls with soft colors

-Although not tackled as much as space and office furniture, your choice of wall paint can significantly affect your mood and productivity at work.
-A pro tip is to choose lighter colors for your office and avoid dark and striking colors which can distract you or strain your eyes.
+Although not addressed as much as space and office furniture, your choice of wall paint can significantly affect your mood and productivity at work.
+A pro tip is to choose lighter colors for your office and avoid dark and striking colours which can distract you or strain your eyes.

-Light and cool colors like white, cream, blue, and green are proven to calm the mind, reduce stress, and increase focus to work.
-Blue and green colors provide a cosy, tranquil ambiance which is good in preventing eye strain caused by too much exposure to UV light.
+Light and cool colors like white, cream, blue, and green are proven to calm the mind, reduce stress, and increase focus at work.
+Blue and green colors provide a cosy, tranquil ambiance, which is good for preventing eye strain caused by too much exposure to UV light.
 White, light yellow, and cream, on the other hand, stimulate creativity and depict sophistication.
 Soft paints provide a cleaner, more open look to your space.
 In addition, delicate colors give you the illusion of a more expansive space.

 3. Choose the right office furniture